-- National government or Local Government regulations take precedence - Additional venue requirements/procedures may be required for consideration. - Abide by guidelines set out in UK Active Framework. - · Normal Operating Procedures to be visible. - Emergency Operating Procedures to be visible. - · Robust cleaning procedures in place and available on request. - Level 4 no use of indoor courts. - Level 3 use of indoor courts (if permitted and accessible) but only the club/team training allowed on the court (maximum of 6 individuals). - Level 2 Up to 30 individuals on the court, including players, coaches, staff. - Plan for changeover of teams after sessions so there is time to deep clean all common areas and surfaces venue responsible for the management of changeovers. - Training for venue staff on management of spectators once we get to level 1 to abide by social distancing measures. - Venue has to maximise ventilation opportunity open doors, windows etc in order to reduce aerosol spread. - Use of toilets to be made available.
+- National government or Local Government regulations take precedence - Additional venue requirements/procedures may be required for consideration. - Abide by guidelines set out in UK Active Framework. - Normal Operating Procedures to be visible. - Emergency Operating Procedures to be visible. - Robust cleaning procedures in place and available on request. - Level 4 no use of indoor courts. - Level 3 use of indoor courts (if permitted and accessible) but only the club/team training allowed on the court (maximum of 6 individuals). - Level 2 Up to 30 individuals in venue, including players, coaches, staff. - Plan for changeover of teams after sessions so there is time to deep clean all common areas and surfaces - venue responsible for the management of changeovers. - Training for venue staff on management of spectators once we get to level 1 to abide by social distancing measures. - Venue has to maximise ventilation opportunity open doors, windows etc in order to reduce aerosol spread. - Use of toilets to be made available. - · Recommended that toilets with restricted access or reduced availability have a 1 in, 1 out rule.

-- Recommended that toilets with restricted access or reduced availability have a 1 in, 1 out rule. - Suitable hand washing facilities must be available. - Water fountains cordoned off. - Hand sanitiser available at entrance to the building. - Recommended: - Hand sanitiser on court - Regular disinfection of heavily used areas and surfaces - Increased waste disposal bins and dedicated COVID-19 disposal signage - Separate entrance and exits to the court and main building clearly signed - COVID-19 symptom checker/poster at the entrance - Available PPE for medical emergency and staff with knowledge on how to apply - Exceptions to above may apply for disability athletes or those requiring assistance to play Basketball.
+- Suitable hand washing facilities must be available. - Venues must, when feasible, direct people via a one-way system to reduce contact times.
+This should have clear and obvious signage. - · Venue carparking should allow for social distancing adherence. - Should a venue be owned or leased by a club, adherence to Government venue guidelines should be adhered to at all times, including high levels of ventilation. - Club gatherings should be in line with Government social distancing guidelines. - Water fountains cordoned off. - Hand sanitiser available at entrance to the building. - Recommended: - Hand sanitiser on court - · Regular disinfection of heavily used areas and surfaces - Increased waste disposal bins and dedicated COVID-19 disposal signage - Separate entrance and exits to the court and main building clearly signed - COVID-19 symptom checker/poster at the entrance - Available PPE for medical emergency and staff with knowledge on how to apply - Exceptions to above may apply for disability athletes or those requiring assistance to play Basketball.